 - Partial Wrap – Wrapping portions of the vehicle, not the entire car, truck, or trailer.
 This can be a great option when the vehicle has been ordered in a color that works with the graphic.
 For example, placing a dark logo on a white vehicle can eliminate the need for a full wrap.

-- Decals – Plotter cut decals can be strategically placed to create a full wrap appearance when, once again, the vehicle is the appropriate color. — FAQ: How Much Do Fleet Graphics Cost
+- Decals – Plotter cut decals can be strategically placed to create a full wrap appearance when, once again, the vehicle is the appropriate color.
+If you’d like to learn more read this, FAQ: How Much Do Fleet Graphics Cost

 What color is best?